Welcome To Reception

 Reading

-How can you help?
+How can you help with reading?

-- Choose a convenient time; for many children 5-10 minutes may be long enough
+- Choose a convenient time; for many children 5-10 minutes may be long enough.

--Use pictures and characters to engage their attention
+-Use pictures and characters to engage their attention.

 -Give plenty of praise!

--Stop if they are bored or become uninterested
+-Stop if they are bored or become uninterested.

 You might consider-

--What they enjoyed/did not enjoy about the book and why
+-What they enjoyed/did not enjoy about the book and why.

--Any comparisons they made to other stories or their own lives
+-Any comparisons they made to other stories or their own lives.

--Comments about the events of the story
+-Comments about the events of the story.

--Ideas for what could happen next
+-Ideas for what could happen next.

--Comments about what they notice from the pictures
+-Comments about what they notice from the pictures.

 Hand Writing and Letter Formation